abetkin/declared/docs/index.md

 ## Overview

-**declared** a small (< 100 SLOC) python module aiming to solve one simple problem: extracting from the class declaration instances of the specified class and forming an `OrderedDict` out of them.
+**declared** a small (< 100 SLOC) python module aiming to solve one simple problem: extracting from the class declaration instances of the specified type and forming an `OrderedDict` out of them.

 **Note:** For those who have used `django-rest-framework`: there you can define fields as attributes of `Serializer` class.